temporalio/proposals/versioning/worker-versions.md

 versioning Workflows, Activities, and Data Converters/Interceptors all separately.
 They could be added as new fields to this message if/when that happens.

-Each language will expose a way to set the worker version to start, supporting the possibility other versions later.
+Each language will expose a way to (optionally) set the worker version to start, supporting the possibility of other versions later.
 This will translate into the above message to be sent to server.

 ### TypeScript